Being charged with a crime can be scary and it’s normal for you to have a lot of questions about the charges you face and the legal process.

 At Raybin & Weissman, we carefully review your charges, the events leading up to them, and the officers’ actions before and after the criminal citation.
 Any information obtained during our review will be used to apply pressure on the prosecution to offer a favorable plea deal or drop the charges altogether.
 If a plea deal is not in your best interest, we’ll develop an aggressive trial defense to disprove the charge(s).

-Contact a reputable Nashville criminal defense attorney immediately.
+Contact a reputable Nashville criminal citation defense attorney immediately.

 If you have received a criminal citation don’t wait to contact an attorney.
 Steps can be taken immediately that can dramatically improve your chances of a favorable outcome.

-Contact the criminal defense lawyers at Raybin & Weissman at (615) 256-6666 for a free consultation.
+Contact the Nashville criminal citation defense lawyers at Raybin & Weissman at (615) 256-6666 for a free consultation.
 We serve Nashville, Davidson County and the rest of Middle Tennessee.